CirroBuild/FrostiDocs/docs/reference/configuration.md

 ### Telemetry

-QuestDB sends anonymized telemetry data with information about usage which helps us improve the product over time.
+QuestDB sends anonymous telemetry data with information about usage which helps us improve the product over time.
 We do not collect any personally-identifying information, and we do not share any of this data with third parties.